ABOUT MRF

 MRF is committed to:

-• Expanding upon the current knowledge base and seeking new avenues of research to ensure a responsible and proactive role in wildlife monitoring.
+• Expanding upon current knowledge and seeking new avenues of research to ensure a responsible and proactive role in wildlife monitoring.
 All species will be considered and the most appropriate methods will be implemented based on the species and their ecosystem.

 • Selecting research projects based on the evaluation of conservation research needs.
 The results of data collection and subsequent analysis will be used in support of the scientific community, especially those engaged in species conservation and management.